-The interplay [between West and marimbist Joel Davel] is the kind of thing that makes listeners go gaga!" -SF Weekly
+"The interplay [between West and marimbist Joel Davel] is the kind of thing that makes listeners go gaga!" -SF Weekly

-Joel also performed on marimba with Kaila Flexer's band ThirdEar/Next Village, from 1992-2000.
-The band had a unique instrumentation and Kaila drew inspiration for her writing from Klezmer music as well as other Eastern European stlyes.
+Joel played marimba with Kaila Flexer's band ThirdEar/Next Village from 1992-2000.
+The band had a unique instrumentation and Kaila drew inspiration for her writing from Klezmer and Balkan music.
 Violin, accordion, bass, marimba, and percussion is the format for the 1999 recording "Next Village."
 The 1995 recording, "Listen," includes Julian Smedley on 2nd violin (in place of accordion).
 Both recordings feature production and guest appearances by string wizard, Mike Marshall.
-For information on how to get the recordings visit Compass Records.
 There's also a track with Third Ear on the Acoustic Disc 100% Handmade VolumeIII that features a nice bluegrass marimba solo.

 Joel has performed both Marimba Lumina and Lightning and recorded two albums with avant-cabaret group, Amy X Neuburg & Men: Utechma and Sports, Chips, Booty.

 In 2004, Joel collaborated with Gina Lieshman (Kamakaze Ground Crew fame) on a solo percussion score for California Shakespeare Theater's "All's Well that Ends Well."
 Joel remained visible on-stage (in a one-foot pit) for the entire performance.
 Joel employed Marimba Lumina (for it's versatility) along with a large percussion setup.
 It ran for a month outdoors.
 This was much like Joel's early career with Friend's Mime Theater's "Cream City Semi-Circus."

 Joel also performed solo with Nancy Karp + Dancers in the production of "Kristallnacht" at Theater Artaud.
 The score was Alvin Curran's composition "Crystal Psalms" (now on New Albion records).
 Joel performed from a part written by Alvin to supplement the recording and the visuals for a live effect.
 The part includes a few acts of demolition, a few involving glass, as well as accordion and shofar.
 Click on this link to see review and as described by the German press.
-Joel also performed on-stage with Paul Dresher in the live accompaniment of Nancy Karp's piece, "Kalasam.
+Joel also performed on-stage with Paul Dresher in the live accompaniment of Nancy Karp's piece, "Kalasam."